Additionally, paste this code immediately after the opening tag:

 There are some definite advantages to in-person phone banking.
 For one, it can make it much easier to train and support callers; if they’re having trouble with the technology, someone will be right there to help.
 Additionally, you can be sure that each caller gets the right training and has all the tools they need to be successful.

-Of course, in-person phone banking requires you to have people show up to a physical location, which comes with its own set of drawbacks and logistics.
+Of course, in-person phone banking requires you to have people show up at a physical location, which comes with its own set of drawbacks and logistics.
 This leads us to...

 Distributed phone banks